Xisurthros/Life360/README.md

 > This is most likely going to change to v4 soon based on what I can tell.

 ### Future Plans
-> Clean up Headers and Authtoken\
+> Clean up Headers and Authtoken
-> Set/Change Circle